Valkryst/OpenFGA_Performance_Benchmarks/README.md

 - We _do not_ persist the PostgreSQL DB between runs.
 This is to ensure that the database is always in a clean state and that your storage is not permanently consumed by the database.

-### OpenFGA API Keys

-You can see the existing API keys beside the `--authn-preshared-keys` parameter which is under the `openfga` container definition within the `docker-compose.yml` file.
-There must be at least one key defined, but you may also add additional keys.
-They must be separated by a comma.

 ### Use of `System.exit(1)`